ttscoff/howzit_old/README.md

 ## Features

-- Match section titles with any portion of title (fuzzy matching)
+- Match section titles with any portion of title
 - Automatic pagination of output, with optional Markdown highlighting
 - Wrap output with option (`-w COLUMNS`) to specify width (default 80, 0 to disable)
 - Use `@run()`, `@copy()`, and `@open()` to perform actions within a build notes file